Joshua-Elms/earth2studio_setup/README.md

 9. `jupyter notebook --NotebookApp.allow_origin='*' --NotebookApp.ip='0.0.0.0' --port 9999` - to open a jupyter notebook
 10. `mkdir /N/slate/jmelms/projects/.E2S_cache;echo EARTH2STUDIO_CACHE=/N/slate/jmelms/projects/.E2S_cache > .env` - create cache and populate dotenv file
 11.

+Notes:
+1. You may have to play around with the cache location for uv to get it right.
+2. If you don't link an [NGC](https://org.ngc.nvidia.com/) account from `test.py`, you'll get: "WARNING  | earth2studio.models.auto.ngc:__init__:126 - Using NGC guest mode, which may fail due to unauthorized access.
+Consider using a valid NGC API key and org".
+Not breaking yet, so I'll wait on the auth.
+3.
+conda deactivate; cd earth2studio-project/;source .venv/bin/activate;cd ..